 Katya Garza, MPH

-Katya is a graduate student pursuing a MS in Biomedical Science and an MPH in Epidemiology and Biostatistics at Tufts University School of Medicine.
+Katya earned a MS in Biomedical Science and an MPH in Epidemiology and Biostatistics at Tufts University School of Medicine in 2023.
 She received her BS in Neurobiology and Spanish from the University of Wisconsin – Madison in 2021.
 As a member of the Voils’ team, she has had the opportunity to work on multiple VA and NIH weight management interventions.
 Additionally, she has conducted qualitative and quantitative research at Wisconsin Alzheimer’s Institute and Massachusetts General Hospital.
 She is passionate about increasing the recruitment and retention of diverse population in clinical research in order to improve health outcomes.
 Outside of work, Katya enjoys going to concerts and trying new food.

 Emma Nockerts Undergraduate Research Assistant